Karaokemp/KaraConnect/README.md

 How to work on souce code:
 you need to install Lombok plugin to you IDE. read about it here: https://projectlombok.org/ then import the project as existing maven project
+To launch the project from within the ide create a java application running configuration that VlcjPlayer is the main type